-Mr. and Mrs. Lloyd asked me for the second time to transform an old farmhouse.
-After their home in Schoenfels in 2002, this new house is located in Hautcharage.
+Mr. and Mrs. Lloyd had asked me for the second time to transform an old farmhouse.
+After their home in Schoenfels in 2002, this new house was located in Hautcharage.

 The house was classified as a national monument in 2007, and the works were executed under the supervision of the Sites & Monuments services and the services of the Bascharage Commune.

-Customers were aware of the value of each stone of the house they had purchased.
-My mission was to enable them to have all the comforts of contemporary life without changing the essence of rural architecture that had remained untouched.
+The clients were aware of the value of each stone of the house they had purchased.
+My mission was to enable them to have all the comforts of contemporary life without changing the essence of the rural architecture that had remained untouched.

-I divided the whole into 2 single-family houses, because the area that could be worked after the conversion of the two barns was too large for a single family.
+I divided the building into 2 single-family houses, because the area that could be used after the conversion of the two barns was too large for a single family.

-With a minimum of change of the internal structure, we added 2 new staircases, and concrete slabs in the barns to consolidate the whole.
+With minimal changes to the internal structure, we added 2 new staircases and concrete slabs in the barns to consolidate the floors.
 The wooden floors, smokehouse and walls of the main house have been maintained.